MohammedSaim-Quadri/Intrusion_Detection-System/README.md

 4. Create a pull request

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License(Modified for Attribution and Non-Commercial Use).
 See the [LICENSE](./LICENSE) file for details.